 File a Report

-We encourage our community of Knights to reach out for support and report or refer a student of concern, dangerous or disruptive behavior, issues of academic misconduct, or other behavior that may negatively impact the campus community and beyond.
-Some of these reporting options and resources are confidential.
-If you have questions or concerns about which may be the appropriate reporting option, do not hesitate to contact Office of Student Rights and Responsibilities at firstname.lastname@example.org to learn more.
+We encourage our community of Knights to reach out for support and report or refer a student in distress, behavioral misconduct, issues of academic misconduct, or other behavior that may negatively impact the campus community and beyond.
+If you have questions or concerns about which may be the appropriate reporting option, do not hesitate to contact Office of Student Rights and Responsibilities at 407-823-6960 or at email@example.com to learn more.

 The Student of Concern Process allows students, staff, faculty, and UCF community members to report concerning behavior exhibited by a student.
-If you are aware that a student is experiencing challenges or difficulties that concern you, please report the concern using the Student of Concern Form.
+If you are aware that a student is in distress, is experiencing challenges or difficulties that concern you, please report the concern using the Student of Concern Form.
 The entire UCF community will benefit.
 It is our goal to intervene before the student reaches a crisis level.
-Examples of concerning behavior includes but is not limited to the following: a student exhibiting behavior significantly out of character, acting peculiar (and this is cause for alarm), displaying unhealthy or dangerous patterns of behavior, or continuing to seem distressed despite prior referrals made.

-Student Conduct and Academic Integrity handles complaints against University of Central Florida students and student groups but not faculty or staff.
-The complaint must indicate a possible violation of one or more of the Rules of Conduct or Conduct Regulations of Student Organizations located in the Golden Rule Student Handbook.
+Student Conduct and Academic Integrity handles complaints against University of Central Florida students and student groups, but not faculty or staff.
+The complaint must indicate a possible violation of one or more of the Rules of Conduct or Organizational Rules of Conduct located in the Golden Rule Student Handbook.

 When an instructor becomes aware of an alleged violation of student academic behavior standards and before any academic action is taken, the instructor must decide if the behavior warrants formal documentation through the Alleged Academic Misconduct Report (AAMR) Form by identifying the alleged misconduct violations and proposing course sanctions.
 Academic misconduct includes but is not limited to cheating, plagiarism, assisting another in cheating or plagiarism, and commercial use of academic materials.